Google Analytics 4: What You Need to Know

 Is there a way to tag sessions with an “internal” marker to filter reports in GA4?
 How can this be done without fully excluding internal IPs?

 Yes, there is support for this.
-Set your internal IP filter to “Testing” instead of “Active” in the property data filters setting.
+Set your internal IP filter to “Testing” instead of “Active” in the property data filter setting.
 This filter will be evaluated and matching data will be identified with the dimension set to your test data filter name.
 Setting a filter to “Active” permanently changes the data moving forward, similar to filtering in Universal Analytics.

 With the removal of views on Google Analytics 4, what is the best setup for large websites using subdomains and subfolders that we want to track in-depth analysis for?